Afrahaden/Afrahaden/README.md

-# Hi there 👋, my name is Afrah Aden
+# Hi there 👋, my name is Afrah Aden Abdi

 #### I am currently pursuing a Bachelor of Science degree in Information Technology.